 Automatic control is achieved by setting the air blower Hand/Off/Auto switch to "Auto"; these switches are located on the panel fascia.
-This will activate the pre-set timers within the panel activating blowers' rotation program.

 4.4.2 TIMER

 There is a timer positioned inside the control panel on the back side of the door.
 It is to reduce the power consumption by turning off and on the blower in 15min intervals, during normal operation.
 (Note: - the Blower should be running 24/7 for the first 6-8 weeks or until the plant is fully seeded).